Kyoundere/devops103a/readme.md

  end
 ```

+## Benefits of Ansible
+- Don't need to manually SSH into each server to try to execute commands
+- The more servers there are, the more impossible it becomes to do everything manually (e.g. if you have 100 servers, how will you perform a command in all 100 of them without a controller like ansible?)
+- Can use ansible to gather information about all the servers at once or individual ones
+- Very simple and easy to set up (it took us about 10 minutes to install ansible, and 5 minutes to edit the hosts file)

+## What is IaC

+- Managing and provisioning of infrastructure through code instead of through manual processes with an emphasis on self-service
+- Such as being able to execute commands from multiple servers at once through code with a controller such as Ansible in YAML
+- Results in consistency throughout your configuration because it's all coming from the same code using the controller, which minimises the risk of human error
+overall
+- Results in financial savings for a business that implements IaC via increased productivity and makes it much easier to scale up and attach new servers to the controller

 ## Checking Vagrant Instances

 To check if the vagrant servers work and have internet access, we'll individually SSH into them with `vagrant ssh instancename` and perform the `sudo apt-get update -y && sudo apt-get upgrade -y` command on each one (web, db, controller).<br>